bitruns/bitruns/README.md

 ##### "Leisure without books is death, and burrial of a man alive" - Seneca

 ### Objective :muscle:
-Working for one of the FANG is my goal
-🤓
 Striving to be a producer :paintbrush:, not a consumer :wastebasket:

 ### I’m currently working on 🌱
-- Developing a fullstack React + Express + Postgres Web App.
+- Developing a fullstack React + Express + Postgres Web Application for CEStrategies and GOAL Labs - Queen's University
+- Working on a Virtual AI Assistant for Queen's Computing Students Association using Speech Recognition, MySQL, Node and React+Typescript

 ### My Must-Reads 📖
   -  Sapiens - Yuval Harari